 Friendship fees for one year are:

-It is our policy to keep fees low so that no one is precluded from membership, by cost, and in the hope that those who can afford it will make a donation and receive a tax receipt.
+It is our policy to keep fees low so that no one is precluded from becoming a Friend, by cost, and in the hope that those who can afford it will make a donation and receive a tax receipt.

 As a bonus for joining the Friends of the Library, you will receive a 15% discount at Novel Idea Bookstore (156 Princess Street).

 Friends of the Library Constitution